English Language and Literature, BA

 Whether your interest lies in journalism, creative writing, literature, linguistics, publishing, teaching, or law, the BA in English Language and Literature at Pace University offers three concentrations and several combined degree options to develop your specific interests.
-You will choose from three concentrations in creative writing, literature, or linguistics, which also allows for the ability to double major in related fields.
+Choose a concentration in creative writing, literature, or linguistics and consider adding a double major in related fields.
 This program will open doors in virtually any field, such as journalism, publishing, communications, business, the arts, law, and education.

 Make Main Character Moves